Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Singular constant curvature Lorentzian surfaces

 \begin{definition} Let $D^*\coloneqq D\setminus\{x\}$ be an oriented topological punctured disk endowed with a $\X$-structure.
-We will say that $x$ is a \emph{standard singularity of angle $\theta$} of $D$ if the equivalent properties (1) and (2).(a)-(c) of Lemma \ref{lemma-caracterisationsingularitedevelopante} are satisfied at $x$ for $\theta\in\R$.
+We say that $x$ is a \emph{standard singularity of angle $\theta$} of $D$ if the equivalent properties (1) and (2).(a)-(c) of Lemma \ref{lemma-caracterisationsingularitedevelopante} are satisfied at $x$ for $\theta\in\R$.
 A developing map of $D^*$ extending a lift of $\varphi$ like in (1) (equivalently of $\psi$ like in (2).(b)) and its holonomy morphism are said \emph{compatible at $x$}. \end{definition}

-\begin{remark} The holonomy of a positively oriented loop around a singularity is well defined only \emph{up to conjugacy}, and for $\theta\in\R$ and $g\in\PSL{2}$: $a^\theta=g a^{-\theta} g^{-1}$ if, and only if $g$ is an anti-diagonal matrix.
-Hence if the angle of singularities were to be simply defined as the latter holonomy conjugacy class, then it would be well-defined only \emph{up to sign}.
-For this reason one has to consider specific developing maps around a standard singularity $x$ to define the sign of its angle: the \emph{compatible} ones as introduced in Definition \ref{definition-compatibledevelopingmapandholonomymorphism}.
-Let $\pi\colon E\to D^*=D\setminus\{x\}$ be the universal covering of a singular $\X$-disk with a single singularity at $x$, and $F\subset E$ be a closed fundamental domain of $\pi$, such that $\pi\restreinta_{\Int F}$ is injective, $\pi(F)=D^*$ and $\partial F$ is a copy of two lifts $I^d$ and $I^u=R(I^d)$ of $\Falpha^{+*}(x)$.
-Then a developing map $\delta\colon E\to \X$ is compatible at $x$ if, and only if $\delta(\Int F)$ is a slit neighbourhood of $\odS$.
-We will see in Lemma \ref{lemma-standardsingularityangledefault} and Remark \ref{remark-interpretationsecteurangle} another intrinsic characterization of the angle of a singularity. \end{remark}
+\begin{remark} The holonomy of a positively oriented loop around a singularity is well defined only \emph{up to conjugacy}, and for $\theta\in\R$ and $g\in\PSL{2}$: $a^\theta=g a^{-\theta} g^{-1}$ if and only if $g$ is an anti-diagonal matrix.
+Hence if the angles of singularities were to be simply defined as the latter holonomy conjugacy class, then they would be well-defined only \emph{up to sign}.
+It is not a surprise that the conjugacy class of the holonomy is not sufficient to determine the germ of a singularity since the latter is generally not sufficient to determine a $(G,X)$-structure (it only determines it \emph{locally}).
+This is the reason why we have to take into account the developing map around a standard singularity $x$ to define the sign of its angle.
+This sign can however be easily interpretated as follows by developing a positively oriented curve around the singularity.
+Let $E$ be the universal covering of a punctured singular $\X$-disk $D^*=D\setminus\{x\}$ with a single standard singularity at $x$, $\gamma$ be a positively oriented loop around $x$ generating $\piun{D^*}$, and $\delta\colon E\to \X$ be a compatible developing map at $x$.
+Then with $\tilde{\gamma}\colon\R\to E$ any lift of $\gamma$ in $E$, the curve $\delta\circ\tilde{\gamma}\colon\R\to\X$ converges to $\odS$ at $+\infty$ if $\theta>0$, and at $-\infty$ if $\theta<0$.
+We present in Lemma \ref{lemma-standardsingularityangledefault} and Corollary \ref{corollary-angletotal} other intrinsic characterizations of the angle at a singularity. \end{remark}

 Lemma \ref{lemma-caracterisationsingularitedevelopante} implies directly the following results. \begin{corollary} Let $D^*\coloneqq D\setminus\{x\}$ be an oriented punctured disk endowed with a $\X$-structure.
 If $x$ is a standard singularity of angle $0$, equivalently a standard singularity of trivial holonomy, then the $\X$-structure of $D^*$ uniquely extends to $D$.
 In other words, $x$ is actually a regular point. \end{corollary}